CircleCI-Public/config-preview-sdk/docs/inline-orbs.md

 # Writing inline orbs
 _The `orbs` stanza is available in configuration version 2.1 and later_

-Inline orbs can be handy during development of an orb or as a convenience for namespacing jobs and commands in lengthy configurations, particularly if you later intend to share the orb.
+Inline orbs can be handy during development of an orb, or as a convenience for namespacing jobs and commands in lengthy configurations, particularly if you later intend to share the orb.

-To write inline orbs you would put the orb elements under that orb's key in the `orbs` declaration in config.
-For instance, if I wanted to import one orb then author inline for another it might look like:
+To write inline orbs, you need to place the orb elements under that orb's key in the `orbs` declaration in config.
+For example, if you wanted to import one orb, and then author inline for another orb, the orb might look like the example shown below.

 ```yaml
 orbs: